 To determine whether a person is dependent or not one has to look at the earnings of this person.
-Amounts reported are for baseline year 2009.
+Reported amounts reported are for 2009.

-Earnings from a professional activity of the partner are not taken into account if they do not exceed €12.00 net per month and stem from employment as wage earner.
+Earnings from a professional activity of the partner are not taken into account if they do not exceed €621.75 net per month and stem from employment as wage earner.
 This implies that any self-employment income by the partner excludes the latter of being dependent, i.e. the unemployed will not be categorized as an unemployed with dependent family.

-Pension benefits or benefits following industrial accidents or work-related illness are not taken into account as long as they do not exceed the level of €11.88 per month.
+Pension benefits or benefits following industrial accidents or work-related illness are not taken into account as long as they do not exceed the level of €43.20 per month.